How to Add a Gantt Chart to a Web App with DHTMLX: Setup Guide, Wrappers, AI Tools

 In addition, it is also necessary to set the auto_scheduling property to true:

-Thus, all project tasks in your JavaScript Gantt chart will be scheduled automatically depending on the relations between them like in this example.
+Thus, all project tasks will be scheduled automatically depending on the relations between them, like in this JavaScript Gantt chart example with time constraints.

 Please bear in mind that the auto-scheduling feature is available in the PRO edition of the DHTMLX Gantt library only.